Olympus-HPC/proteus/README.md

 add_proteus(<target>)
 ```

-If you only need the DSL, C++ frontend, or MLIR frontend APIs, you can link directly against
+If you only need the DSL, C++ frontend, LLVM IR frontend, or MLIR frontend APIs, you can link directly against
 `proteusFrontend`.
 In this case, you don’t need to compile your target with Clang: